Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Acknowledgments

 \section{Acknowledgments}

-This project was supported by the Laboratory Directed Research and Development Program at Los Alamos National Laboratory (Project XWX8: Machine Learning for Turbulence).
-The work has been approved (LA-UR-21-20187) for unlimited distribution.
+This work has been authored by employees of Triad National Security, LLC which operates Los Alamos National Laboratory (LANL) under Contract No. 89233218CNA000001 with the U.S. Department of Energy/National Nuclear Security Administration.
+The work has been supported by LDRD (Laboratory Directed Research and Development) program at LANL under project 20190059DR (Machine Learning for Turbulence).
+YTL was partially supported by project LDRD-20190034ER (Massively Parallel Acceleration of the Dynamics of Complex Systems: a Data-Driven Approach) for finalizing the manuscript.
 YTL sincerely appreciates many insightful discussions with Danny Perez.